joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/11/dining/roast-a-chicken.html?searchResultPosition=6

 **A Traditional, but Unexpected, Christmas Showstopper**\
-`Yotam Ottolenghi usually leaves the Christmas meals to his partner.
+`Yotam Ottolenghi usually leaves the Christmas meals to his husband.
 But dessert is where he shines, making this riff on the classic bûche de Noël.`\
 https://nytimes.com/2020/12/11/dining/christmas-dessert-ottolenghi.html?searchResultPosition=7

 **Gwen Stefani’s Ska-Pop Flashback, and 10 More New Songs**\